kocaslam/OVAMO_CUHK/README.md

   3) Part II - Exploratory analysis;
   4) Part III - Structure integration (optional).

-Users are guided from the very begnning in obtaining the OD readout from microplat readers to the final output of exploratory analysis output to gain biological insights.
+Users are guided from the very beginning in obtaining the OD readout from microplate readers to the final output of exploratory analysis output to gain biological insights.
-Softwares installation, data arrangement, parameters suggestion, and some raw data files, were provided to make the online tuturial more users-friednly.
+Softwares installation, data arrangement, parameters suggestion, and some raw data files, were provided to make the online tutorial more user-friendly.

-This online tutorial only served as a starting point for user to fet acquanited to the integration of exploratory and random forest analysis (machine learning) in polymer research.
+This online tutorial only served as a starting point for user to get accquanted to the integration of exploratory and random forest analysis (machine learning) in polymer research.

 We adopted an example of carbohydrate polymer and probiotic in vitro fermentation study.
-Users could check on their biological question to see how should similar approcah be applied to their investigation.
+Users could check on their biological question to see how should similar approach be applied to their investigation.

 EOF